nguyenngocnam4399-dev/Crypto-prediction/README.md

 # 1️⃣ Introduction

 This project designs a structured, scalable, and empirically testable quantitative trading research framework.
-It standardizes the full lifecycle of a trading signal—from raw market data ingestion, technical indicator computation, and metric abstraction, to deterministic prediction and independent confirmation—while strictly separating processing layers to prevent data leakage.
+It standardizes the full lifecycle of a trading signal—from real-time market ingestion, technical indicator computation, and metric abstraction, to deterministic prediction and independent confirmation—while strictly separating processing layers to prevent data leakage.

 Instead of relying on opaque machine learning models, the system implements a weighted, metric-driven scoring engine based on the concept of **edge**, allowing transparent evaluation of directional dominance between buyers and sellers.
-The architecture follows a fact-driven Data Warehouse design with clearly defined grain, idempotent ETL processes, and full signal traceability.
+The architecture follows a fact-driven Data Warehouse design with explicit grain definition, idempotent ETL processes, and full signal traceability.
 Structural pattern mining (FP-Growth) is applied to validated trades to assess edge sustainability.
 The framework prioritizes transparency, reproducibility, and experimental rigor over short-term optimization.

 ---

 # 2️⃣ Overview

-The platform implements an end-to-end quantitative research pipeline built on a layered Data Warehouse architecture.
+The platform implements an end-to-end quantitative research pipeline orchestrated by **Apache Airflow** and built on a layered Data Warehouse architecture.
 Real-time crypto market data is transformed into atomic indicators, configurable trading metrics, and deterministic buy/sell signals.
 Signals are validated via adaptive backtesting and analyzed using structural pattern mining to measure performance robustness and recurring market structures.

 ---